 So what’s involved in becoming a leader?
 Well it really depends on the type of role you’re thinking of volunteering for.
 But generally you will need to complete an application form which the Group Scout Leader, will be able to provide.
-Also you will be asked to complete a CRB form (Criminal Records Bureau).
+Also you will be asked to complete a DBS form (Disclosure and Barring Service).
 This is required for all volunteers within the Scout Association.

 You may also have to attend some training courses in due course, such as First Aid and Child Safety Awareness; but this shouldn’t put you off.